 A Day in the Life with a Sr. Account Management Specialist

 CIS® is home to the Multi-State Information Sharing and Analysis Center® (MS-ISAC®).
 It's the go-to resource for cyber threat prevention, protection, response, and recovery for U.S. State, Local, Tribal, and Territorial (SLTT) government entities.
-Our Stakeholder Engagement team works diligently to help secure our nation's SLTT government entities.
+Eugene is a part of the Stakeholder Engagement team.
+They work diligently to help secure our nation's SLTT government entities.
 They build relationships, educate members, and travel the country helping entities improve their cybersecurity posture.

 Please share a brief overview of what you do as a Sr. Account Management Specialist.

 I work closely with our MS-ISAC and EI-ISAC members across the Northeast (long story but that includes out to North Dakota and down to Virgina) to get them access to our services and to assist them in any way they need.
 Additionally, I co-chair the MS-ISAC’s Cybersecurity Education and Awareness Workgroup, which pulls together MS-ISAC members to create and collect materials on educating end users and staff on cybersecurity.
 I also spend a great deal of my time on the road spreading the word about the ISACs to prospective members and building partnerships.
 In fact, as I write this I have just gotten home from Hershey, PA where I presented to public school districts.

 I have been with CIS for just shy of three years now, and my big anniversary for that milestone will be coming up April 4th!

 What education/background do you have that helped you get your position at CIS?